reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 ## Screenshots
 - https://t.me/androidryukimodsdiscussions/27160

+## Changelog

+v3.5
+- Fix script bug
+- Does not disable raw playback (You can use Audio Compatibility Patch Reborn Magisk Module instead)

+v3.4
+- Fix wrong target in latest KernelSU

+v3.3
+- Abort installation if fail to mount mirror system

+v3.2
+- Fix isAtLeastV method in AudioFXLineage.apk

+v3.1
+- Fix conflict with Play Integrity Fix Magisk Module in some devices

+v3.0
+- Fix afx script failure in some ROMs
+- Improve /odm and /my_product support detection

+v2.19
+- Improve afx script

+v2.18
+- Add $PKG:service at afx command

+v2.17
+- Add Action button to clear apps caches

+v2.16
+- Fix afx command to handle more than one audio session in one process
+- Fix architecture detection
+- Fix bug in uninstall.sh

 ## Requirements
 - Android 6 (SDK 23) and up
 - Magisk or Kitsune Mask or KernelSU or Apatch installed